 Myth 2: You’ll wake up the next day with a full head of hair.

 Just like your normal hair, hair transplants take time to grow.
-The transplanted hair will grow in gradually and can take up to a full year before you see your final results.
+The transplanted hair will grow gradually and can take up to a full year before you see your final results.
 Though you won’t be able to enjoy a full head of hair immediately after the surgery, you will be able to see the shape of your new hairline.
 Over the course of the next several months, your new hair will continue to grow and blend in perfectly.

 Myth 3: Your hair transplant will look too obvious.

-Follicular unit extraction (FUE) is an innovative technique for hair restoration surgery that allows a skilled surgeon to place each individual hair graft precisely into place.
+Follicular unit excision (FUE) is an innovative technique for hair restoration surgery that allows a skilled surgeon to place each individual hair graft precisely into place.
 Because this method gives surgeons such a high degree of control over the placement and direction of the hair, it creates totally natural-looking results.
 Also, unlike older hair transplantation surgeries, FUE does not leave patients with a linear scar.
 Even if you choose to cut your hair short, the evidence of FUE surgery will be virtually undetectable.

 Myth 4: Only men can get hair transplants.